Chapter 15: The Voice

 trusting demeanor never changed.
 There was not a hint of doubt on his

 face.
-He had just heard the gospel truth, and he knew it.
-However, I had
+He had just heard the gospel truth, and he knew it was true.

-no natural proof to confirm what I had just said.
-Without that proof, no
+However, I had no natural proof to confirm what I had just said.
+Without

-myself.
-If he had questioned my judgment this time, as he had done when
+than I trusted myself.
+If he had questioned my judgment this time, as he

-he had first become our squad leader, there would have been no pushback
+had done when he had first become our squad leader, there would have

-from me.
-I would have been the first to agree with any second-guessing
+been no pushback from me.
+I would have been the first to agree with any

-from him.
-The truth is, I had no proof that anything was out there.
-Yet,
+second-guessing from him.
+The truth is, I had no proof that anything was

-Bartee ran with my original, unfiltered announcement.
-That announcement
+out there.
+Yet, Bartee ran with my original, unfiltered announcement.

-working relationship.
-Looking back now, I realize that God had
+milestone in our working relationship.
+Looking back now, I realize that

-handpicked the one in a million lifer sergeant who would take me at my
+God had handpicked the one in a million lifer sergeant who would take me

 whether or not to continue our patrol did not rest with him.